How much time will I need to invest?

 We will usually know in advance if there is a readership for your story.
 Our Librarians can help you sort out your story content and your reader appeal.
 If you have any questions or doubts your Librarians are always there to help you.

-Yes - books within the Human Library Launceston are volunteers who are motivated by the chance to speak/explain/clarify/diversify the views and ideas about the group in the community that they represent on the bookshelf.
+Yes - Books in the Living Library Launceston are volunteers who are motivated by chance to speak/explain/clarify/diversify the views and ideas about the group in the community that they represent on the Bookshelf.

-By being a volunteer in the Human Library you get to be part of a group of people who promote diversity and actively grow new understanding and perceptions in our community.
+By being a volunteer in the Living Library you get to be part of a group of people who promote diversity and actively grow new understanding and perceptions in our community.

 You get to learn about other people who have experienced marginalisation, stigma or discrimination.
 You will meet other people who will inspire you and lift you up.
 You will grow your local networks.
 You will gain insights into what others think and believe.
 You might even gain an increased understanding of yourself.

 Your friendly Living Librarians are there to help ensure that you have a good experience every time you are published.
 Librarians also keep an eye on readers to provide support if needed.

 Rules for Readers: Value your time with a Book, and respect each Book.